 Key Pantheon details

-Address: Via della Rotonda
+Address: Piazza della Rotonda

 Opening hours: 8.30am – 7.30pm

 Nearest Metro: Spagna

-Bear in mind that it is a place of worship, so please treat the interior with respect – there are guards within to enforce this – and note that occasionally it may be shut for religious ceremonies.
+Bear in mind that it is a place of worship so please treat the interior with respect – there are guards within to enforce this – and note that occasionally it may be shut for religious ceremonies.

-“Doesn’t it get wet when it rains?”
+Doesn’t the Pantheon get wet when it rains?

 This is also one of the only buildings in Rome in which the original marble interior is largely still intact, thanks to it having been in ceremonial use since the fall of Rome, and only the external marble and bronze having been raided for other purposes.
 The quality of the original marblework is astounding.

-It was turned into a Christian church in the 7th century, and as a result survived many of the ‘repurposing’ of materials for other buildings (usually other churches), though the bronzework on its portico was raided to produce the uncharacteristically ugly Bernini altar that currently stands in the center of St. Peter’s Basilica.
+The building was turned into a Christian church in the 7th century, and as a result survived many of the ‘repurposing’ of materials for other buildings (usually other churches), though the bronzework on its portico was raided to produce the uncharacteristically ugly Bernini altar that currently stands in the center of St. Peter’s Basilica.